Top video conferencing software for Mac in 2023

 As one of the original players in the video conferencing space, GoToMeeting (founded in 2004) is still considered to be a frontrunner by many.
 This video conferencing software features a straightforward UI that anyone can pick up right away and lets you share your screen and even record meetings (on a Business plan).
 While not a call free online tool, GoToMeeting costs a reasonable $12 a month on a Professional plan and $16 on a Business one.
 Full-featured mobile apps are also a great plus.

-Since the start of the pandemic, Zoom probably has been discussed more often than any other app for its suitability to the work-from-home environment.
+Since the start of the pandemic, Zoom probably has been discussed more often than any other software for video conferencing because of its suitability to the work-from-home environment.